fkhadra/react-toastify/README.md

 - You can control the progress bar a la `nprogress` 😲
 - You can limit the number of toast displayed at the same time
 - Dark mode 🌒
-- Pause time programmaticaly
+- Pause timer programmaticaly
-- Stacked notifications!\
+- Stacked notifications!
 - And much more !

 ## The gist